 Out-of-Pocket Limit – The most you pay during a policy period (typically 1 year) before your health insurance begins to pay 100% of the allowed amount.
 This limit does not include your premium or health care services that your plan doesn’t cover.
 Some health insurance plans do not count all of your co-payments, deductibles, co-insurance payments, out-of-network payments or other expenses toward this limit.

 Prior Authorizations – Sometimes the services you need require approval or prior authorization by your insurance carrier before the service can be performed.
-This is common with all specialty pharmacy medications and some procedures or infusion treatment.
-Authorization for an office visit or Telemedicine visit will need to be approved PRIOR to the service and cannot be completed after your visit is complete.
+This is common with all specialty pharmacy medications and some procedures or infusion treatments.
+Authorization for an office visit or telemedicine visit will need to be approved PRIOR to the service and cannot be completed after your visit is complete.
 We will inform you of prior authorizations that are needed for medications ordered by our office.

 Referral – Summit Rheumatology requires valid referrals at the time of each visit.
 Some insurance plans will authorize several referrals or visits, and others will authorize a referral for each visit individually.
 Our office will verify that each referral is updated and current for your visit.
 If your referral is not authorized, you may be asked to reschedule your visit or self-pay for that particular visit depending on the urgency.